Dataport/possible-x-piveau-ui/CONTRIBUTING.md

 The monorepo's Git versioning is essentially unaware of changes inside the submodules.
 It only knows about the existence of it's submodules, as stored in the `.gitmodules` file.

-### The relationship between the monorepo and one of its submodules
+### Understanding the relationship between the monorepo and its submodules

 This is not essential for development, but may help for a clearer understanding: